so1der/m601/README.md

 ```
 If your VID:PID didn't match 258a:1007, or you have a different mouse from Redragon, you can check [mouse_m908](https://github.com/dokutan/mouse_m908) repository from [dokutan](https://github.com/dokutan).

-After you ensured that VID:PID of your mouse is correct, you can try to change mouse mode:
+After you ensured that VID:PID of your mouse is correct, you can try to change mouse mode (see "First steps" section):
 ```bash
 python cli.py -m 1
 python cli.py -m 2